diegodjty/EasySend/README.md

 ## Description

 EasySend allows you to share files with end-to-end encryption, files are deleted after being downloaded.
-So you can keep what you share private and make sure your stuff doesn't stay online forever
+So you can keep what you share private and make sure your stuff doesn't stay online forever.

 ## Getting Started